PyBites-Open-Source/questionnaire-api/CONTRIBUTING.md

 # Welcome to OpenTrivia project!

-We are glad to be hear.
+We are glad to be heare.
 So?
 You want to contribute to our project?
 Great, bring here your best ideas.
 We are looking forward to work along with You and to have fun by making this project better.